Knitted Large Flamingo

 As well as coming up with your choice for breed of flamingo and changing the colours accordingly, you may choose to personalise it further by adding some extra detailing.
 (Not included in timings).
 Give her some sprouts of hair on the top of her head, or add some stitching a name or age number to the side of the body for example.
 Other detailing can personalise it such as the small buttock stars seen in the knitted unicorn.

-And don’t forget this flamingo can be adjusted to make it a little smaller – see the little kitted flamingo or have a go yourself by knitting fewer rows for the neck or fewer cast-on stitches for the leg pieces.
+And don’t forget this flamingo can be adjusted to make it a little smaller – see the little knitted flamingo or have a go yourself by knitting fewer rows for the neck or fewer cast-on stitches for the leg pieces.
 That could always be a baby for this mummy flamingo!

 Behind the Scenes!